syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/blazor.md

 # Convert HTML to PDF file in Blazor

+The Syncfusion HTML to PDF converter is a .NET library used to convert HTML or web pages to PDF document in Blazor.

-Steps to convert HTML to PDF in Blazor application
+## Steps to convert HTML to PDF in Blazor application:

-1. Create a new C# Blazor application project.
+1. Create a new C# Blazor Server application project.
 Select Blazor App from the template and click the Next button.
 ![Blazor_step1](htmlconversion_images/blazor_step1.png)

    Now, the project configuration window appears.
 Click Create button to create a new project with the default project configuration.
 ![Blazor_step2](htmlconversion_images/blazor_step2.png)

-2. Install the [Syncfusion.HtmlToPdfConverter.Net.Windows](https://www.nuget.org/packages/Syncfusion.HtmlToPdfConverter.Net.Windows/) NuGet package as a reference to your Blazor application from [NuGet.org](https://www.nuget.org/).
+2. Install the [Syncfusion.HtmlToPdfConverter.Net.Windows](https://www.nuget.org/packages/Syncfusion.HtmlToPdfConverter.Net.Windows/) NuGet package as a reference to your Blazor Server application from [NuGet.org](https://www.nuget.org/).
 ![Blazor_step3](htmlconversion_images/blazor_step3.png)

-3. Create a new cs file named ExportService under Data folder and include the following namespaces in the file.
+3. Create a new class file named ExportService under Data folder and include the following namespaces in the file.

 {% highlight c# tabtitle="C#" %}